+This is a great place in Melbourne families.
 The kids will love all the treats on offer, Myla loved watching the donuts being freshly made right before here eyes.
 She loved eating them even more!
 I’d recommend combing a visit to the markets around a meal time so you have a good excuse to try out the various good on other.

 The markets are open every day with the exception of Mondays, Wednesdays and most public holidays.
 The markets open each day from 6 am, expect Sundays where they open from 9 am.